Where has all the money gone?

 Tax Preparation Coming

 It is that time of the year to start looking at tax software and start monkeying around with my taxes.
 Our friend the Canadian Capitalist is looking at Ufile instead of Quicktax this year.
-Quicktax seems to be cutting the number of possible returns to be done down to TWO (2) but I need to research this more to figure out whether I can use this or not, given my oldest daughter now is old enough and has income.
-Stay tuned, I am sure I will rant more about this topic very soon.
+I’ve noticed that Quicktax is limiting the number of tax returns to just two.
+But before I decide whether to use it or not, I need to do some more research, as my oldest daughter is now earning an income.
+I’ll keep you posted, as I have a lot to say about this topic in the near future.

 well — you could nuance it slightly differently — you have kids, right?
 Who were born in a tax-paid-hospital? and they’ll go to tax-paid-schools, yes? (and note: at one point I drew on EI after the company I worked for went bust. so thanks for your contributions to EI.
 Hope to return the favour – I have no kids, but am happy to contribute some tax $ to the education systems).
 So I’m not sure our taxes get exactly ‘eaten’…